Skip to content

 What should a real estate agent say in a buyer consultation?

 Open with the question the buyer was hoping you would ask.
 Confirm timing, money, and the part of the decision that is not transactional.
 Set the next step before they leave the room.
-The shortest scripts are usually the strongest ones.
+The shortest scripts are usually the strongest ones, because they leave room for a real conversation.

 How long should a buyer consultation be?